DogPawHat/fantastic-dollop/README.md

 ### `pnpm test`

 Runs a full intergration test of the API, using the `prisma/test.db` as a store.
-Will take at least 30 to 40 seconds to complete, and it's not completly

 ### `pnpm run generate`